South Carolina Foreign LLC Registration & Certificate of Authority Guide

 6. Date business activity began or will begin in South Carolina

-South Carolina foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.
+South Carolina Foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.

-4. South Carolina foreign LLC name rules
+4. South Carolina Foreign LLC name rules

-South Carolina does not require name reservation before filing a foreign LLC application.
-However, the LLC’s legal name must comply with South Carolina naming statutes and be distinguishable from existing business entities registered with the South Carolina Secretary of State.
+South Carolina does not require name reservation before filing a Foreign LLC application.
+However, the LLC's legal name must comply with South Carolina naming statutes and be distinguishable from existing business entities registered with the South Carolina Secretary of State.

 1. Must include LLC, L.L.C., or "Limited Liability Company"